 Tip: Fine Tuning: Check out how we use macros to manage tickets with Jilliana Peterson's Fine Tuning: How Zendesk uses Zendesk, Part 1.

-Enterprise customers have the option to view a description of a macro, and preview the update it will make to a ticket, before applying it.
+Professional and Enterprise customers have the option to view a description of a macro, and preview the update it will make to a ticket, before applying it.